Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 Windows hater, but it's just inconvenient to learn several sets of similar tools and remember all the differences.
 Or it rather impossible for me.

 Mac OS X is almost OK, if I use its terminal and bash, and BSD tools.
+I don't like its UI and don't much trust to all the Apple's things besides the kernel and core tools.
+Also, GUI is slow as hell.
+But `brew` is nice, terminal is OK and to run VirtualBox it is a perfect system.
 It has its quirks, but system feels mostly solid.
 Alas, I cannot install it on my PC laptop, into VM or remote server.
 Also, i3 is useless in it (it installs and runs in XQuartz, but almost everything conflicts with host OS).
 Another drawback is that some free programs is not available on Mac OS.
 Homebrew is great, but doesn't have everything I used to on Ubuntu.
 And commercial soft is mostly terrible.
-I mean, there is good commercial soft, but to pay for every little small barely supported thing - it's not for me.
+I mean, there is good commercial soft, but to pay for every little barely supported thing - it's not for me.
 I wish I could just run licensed Adobe or Microsoft programs on mostly free system, if I desperately need and buy them.
 Some big ones, not all of them.
+Even better (in perfect future world) it'd be to merge all good staff from all unix-like systems (BSD, Linux, Mac, Solaris) into the free and open-source base system.
+And have Mac OS X's UI (Cocoa et al) or Microsoft Windows UI as a payed option on top of it.
+As alternatives to free Gnome or KDE or many others.
+And to be able to choose either you want free option or commercial one for every component of your system.
+But it's a dream.
-So, I use my Mac sometimes.
+Currently, I use my Mac sometimes.
 Because I had to bought one (most cheap of Mac mini circa 2012) for one of my project.
 Project is already finished, but Mac still I have, so I use it as a backup machine just in case of some terrible disaster happen with my PC laptop.
 Because of it's backup role, I installed VirtualBox on it to run Debian within it and to build custom Debian images.
 I should be able to do this on Mac in case my main system fails.

 So, I excluded Windows and Mac OS X. QNX and Plan 9 are cool, but are not very popular.
 So, almost no community, jobs, help, difficult to find answers and docs.